almirredzic/termsynth/README.md

 ***Note:*** Release phase is the phase activated when "the key is released" and does not have to start after the sustain phase.
 If the key is released sometimes during the attack, decay or second decay phase, envelope will immediately go to the release phase.

-***Note:*** Attack envelope segment does not have to be rising.
+***Note:*** Attack segment does not have to be rising.
 Also the decay and second decay segments do not have to be falling.
 Since it is possible to set the start and end level for each phase, then, for example, l0 can have a greater value than l1.
 Also the l3 can be set to a greater value than l2, so envelope can rise to the sustain value after the decay phase finish (envelope shape commonly used for brass sounds).